Suspect in El Paso Walmart shooting charged with Capital Murder

 EL PASO, Texas (KTSM) — As El Paso wakes up Sunday morning, a new reality will begin to set in.
 Twenty neighbors are dead.
 Another 26 have been injured following the deadly shooting at the Cielo Vista Walmart that began around 10:30 a.m.
 Saturday morning.

-El Paso Police have not officially released the name of the suspect, but as KTSM has reported since Saturday afternoon, he is being identified by other sources as 21-year-old Patrick Crusius of Allen, Texas.
+The shooter is being identified as 21-year-old Patrick Crusius of Allen, Texas.
 According to records, he just turned 21 a week before the shooting, on July 27.

+“We are treating this as a domestic terrorism case,” U.S. District Attorney John Bash said Sunday afternoon.

-Early Sunday morning, El Paso jail records reflected a single Capital Murder charge for Patrick Crusius.
+El Paso jail records reflect a single Capital Murder charge for Patrick Crusius.
 He is being held without bond.
 Enhanced charges are possible and likely, according to FBI Special Agent in Charge Emerson Bowie.

+El Paso District Attorney Jaime Esparza says the State will seek the death penalty against Crusius.

 According to affiliate KXAS in Dallas, Crusius was a 2017 graduate of Plano Senior High and was enrolled in Collin College beginning in 2017 through Spring 2019.